Intro

 Origins

 In the middle of the 20th century an attempt was made to bring the animals (now scattered across West Germany) back together and re-establish breeding programs.
-In 1947 the West German Association of Breeders & Friends of the Warmblood Horse of Trakehner Origin was formed and by 1950 the German government had recognized them and became involved in the cause.
+In 1947 the West German Association of Breeders and Friends of the Warmblood Horse of Trakehner Origin was formed and by 1950 the German government had recognized them and became involved in the cause.

 Today this breed is bred throughout Germany and their numbers are at a safe level.
 Incidentally a Trakehner stud was established in Russia after the second World War and they are still bred there today.
 In fact the Russian population has had less outside influence than most of the German lines.